account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

    If is doesnot watch => npm run watch-poll
    If u run {npm run watch}, after any css/js change it rebuilds files in /public (even if they were prev minified), but does not minify them, so in the end run {npm run production} to do that.

-   Alternative:
+   #Alternative (and currently used):
-   can make all css/js edits in /public.
-When it comes to production< copy all css/js from /public to /resources/assets/, run {npm run production} and get in public all concatenated files
+     you can make all css/js edits in /public.
+When it comes to production< copy all css/js from /public to /resources/assets/, run {npm run production} and get in public all concatenated files.
+      IMPORTANT: SEE CAREFULLY WHAT JS/CSS TO COPY(OVERWRITE) FROM '/PUBLIC' TO '/resources/assets/' in order not to erase/replace source code with uglified js.
+See /webpacl.mix for details.
+Currently don't copy to '/resources/assets/' from 'public/js/Appointment' and 'public/js/app.js'